cigmah/aorticroot/data/notes/002__PRINCIPLES__GLOBAL_ISSUES.md

 > The ability to adapt and self-manage in the face of social, physical and
 > emotional challenges.

-## Is health a human right?
+### Is health a human right?

-Emphatically yes.
+Yes.
 The second statement of the [constitution of the WHO](http://apps.who.int/gb/bd/PDF/bd47/EN/constitution-en.pdf?ua=1), right after the definition of health, states that: